MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-unifiedlabelingclient-app.md

 6. Click **Close**.
 Before you start to use the Azure Information Protection unified labeling client:

-    - If your computer runs [Office 2010](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support), restart your computer and then go to the next section for your final step.
+    - **If your computer runs Office 2010**, restart your computer and then go to the next section for your final step.

-    - For other versions of Office, restart all Office applications and all instances of File Explorer.
+    - **For other versions of Office**, restart all Office applications and all instances of File Explorer.
 Your installation is now complete and you can use the client to label and protect your documents and emails.

 ### Installing the Azure Information Protection unified labeling client with Office 2010